 The term “expensive” can be subjective.
 However, compared to other dog breeds, Pugs aren’t very cheap.
-Though you can certainly find one for much less, the average cost of a healthy Pug isn’t anything to scoff at.
+Though you can certainly find one for much less, the average cost of a healthy Pug from a good breeder is not something to scoff at.

 If you must pick up a Pug in a certain region, then there is very little you can do.
 And if you’re considering traveling far to bring home a Pug, you must consider all travel costs.

 Sometimes it’s cheaper to pick up a nearby Pug with a higher price tag, than to travel far for a Pug with a lower price tag.